ICRI Committees

 The committee drafts content for “Safety Solutions,” an occasional column in the Concrete Repai Bulletin (CRB).
 The committee is also working with the Awards Committee to include a “Safety” element in documentation for project awards.

-Chair: Marthe Brock, Master Builders Solutions USA
+Chair: Marthe Brock, Sika / Master Builders Solutions USA

 Guideline No. 130.1R, “Guide for Methods of Measurement and Contract Types for Concrete Repair Work” was published in 2009.
 This guide is intended to assist owners, consultants, and contractors in defining recommended methods of quantity measurement and contract types for concrete repair work.